Iona College matrons strike over pay and working conditions

 The members have agreed to return to work on Thursday, in order to support students who begin NCEA exams on Friday, but said if there is no progress they are prepared to strike at a later date.

-According to the Iona College website, boarders pay $3320 per term to attend the school, equalling $13,280 for a years tuition.
+According to the Iona College website, boarders pay $3320 per term to attend the school, equalling $13,280 for a year's tuition.